Izz al-Din al-Haddad: Gaza war

-Role in the October 7 attacks
+Role in the 7 October attacks

 On 6 October 2023, al-Haddad convened his battalion commanders and distributed written orders for the planned attack on Israel, later known as Operation Al-Aqsa Flood.
 The orders emphasized the importance of abducting Israeli soldiers and transporting them into Gaza, as well as "live broadcasting and the takedown of Israeli communities".
 The following day, Hamas launched a surprise attack, resulting in significant casualties and the abduction of Israeli civilians and soldiers.
 During the attacks, al-Haddad managed the initial incursion into Israeli territory.
 His instructions led to some of the deadliest attacks during the incursion, particularly the Nahal Oz attack.

 Activities during the Gaza war

 In November 2023, Israeli authorities offered US$750,000 for information on al-Haddad leading to his capture or death.

-During the Gaza war, al-Haddad oversaw efforts to reconstruct infrastructure during ceasefires.
+During the Gaza war, al-Haddad allegedly oversaw efforts to reconstruct infrastructure during ceasefires.
 He also oversaw handovers of Israeli hostages.
+Following the killing of Yahya Sinwar, The Wall Street Journal reported that al-Haddad took command of two regional commands and 14 battalions, practically sharing control of Hamas with Mohammed Sinwar.
+In 2025, he helped push Mohammed Sinwar to accept the Gaza war ceasefire with Israel, and tried to convince him to release additional hostages before the ceasefire collapsed in March.

+Interactions with hostages

+Israeli intelligence assessed that al-Haddad personally held hostages to use as human shields, including soldiers Liri Albag, Daniella Gilboa, Karina Ariev, Naama Levy and Agam Berger from Nahal Oz.
+After al-Haddad's assassination, the chief of the Israel Defense Forces Eyal Zamir said: "In every conversation I held with the hostages who returned, the name of the arch-terrorist Izz al-Din al-Haddad, one of the chief perpetrators of the October 7 massacre and the head of Hamas' military wing, came up again and again."
 A former Israeli hostage told The Wall Street Journal that they had met al-Haddad five times, and occasionally slept in the same apartment as him.
 The former hostage said that during their initial encounter in March 2024, al-Haddad insisted on speaking to hostages in Hebrew and asked them if they had any needs.
 He once insisted his fighters recover a book that the hostage had left behind.
 The hostage said that al-Haddad's demeanor had become "more negative" during a later meeting in January 2025.
-The meeting took place shortly after his eldest son and grandson were killed in an airstrike in Gaza City on January 17.
-His second son was killed in an airstrike later in April.

-Following the killing of Yahya Sinwar, The Wall Street Journal reported that al-Haddad took command of two regional commands and 14 battalions, practically sharing control of Hamas with Mohammed Sinwar.
-In 2025, he helped push Mohammed Sinwar to accept the Gaza war ceasefire with Israel, and tried to convince him to release additional hostages before the ceasefire collapsed in March.
+The meeting took place shortly after his son was killed in an airstrike that month.
+In December 2025, Eitan Mor told Israeli newspaper Makor Rishon that shortly after he was taken hostage by Hamas during the Nova music festival massacre, al-Haddad met him and told Mor in Hebrew that he would be released in two weeks.
+Al-Haddad met with Mor several other times before his release in October 2025.